 Common Mistake 1: Praise is substantial and obscures the criticism

 Consider the following case.
 Sarah was the head of a committee that organized the annual family picnic at her company.
 The committee exceeded the picnic budget by 35%.
 Sarah’s boss uses the sandwich technique to criticize her for her failure to control expenditure.

 - Praise: “Sarah, our management was very impressed with the attendance at our annual family picnic.
 The weather was great.
 The catered food was excellent.
 The activities for children were wonderful.
 You even organized contests for children and family.”

 - Criticism: “By the way, you overspent by 35%.
 You should check your expenses and try to be within budget.”

 - Praise: “I understand you worked very hard to coordinate the logistics.
 I congratulate you for doing a remarkable job leading the committee and for your enthusiasm.
 Thank you for a job well done.”

 In the above example, the praise is substantial and obscures the criticism.
 Sarah may neglect the criticism since the criticism is insignificant—therefore, lost—when sandwiched between “heavy layers of praise.”

 Common Mistake 2: Praise is trivial or just-for-sake and serves no function

 Suppose that Charlie led a brainstorming meeting for a new product.
 One of his new fresh-from-college employees proposed an idea that was not practicable.
 Charlie was annoyed with the idea and responded, “That is a stupid idea.
 You are thoughtless.
 You have been here for less than a week.
 I don’t think you are knowledgeable enough to contribute to our discussions here.”

 Janet, Charlie’s boss, observed this interaction.
 After the meeting, she wanted to criticize Charlie for condemning the new employee in the presence of several other employees.
-Janet recalled the sandwich feedback technique she had learnt.
+Janet recalled the sandwich feedback technique.
 However, she could not conceive praise for Charlie.
 Hastily, she stated something trivial just for the sake of paving the way to her criticism.